 Using this protocol, NFT projects can become high-yield, long-lasting indeterminate tomato plants rather than determinate tomato plants that generate all their fruit quickly before dying.

-It allows an NFT project (or series of NFT projects) to be community-driven rather than creator-led by utilizing a DAO, and creates native tokens to incentivize independent contractors to add value to the community.
+It allows an NFT project (or series of NFT projects) to be community-driven rather than creator-led, and creates native tokens to incentivize independent contractors to add value to the community.